 Recognizing that Sunday worship is one of the focal points of our congregation, enjoying each other in fellowship activities is also significant and takes place as we reach out to each other and to our greater community, doing the work of Jesus Christ.

 Serving each other and sharing joys and concerns is an important part of the Fellowship Hour we enjoy following worship each Sunday.
-Featuring light snacks and beverages, members gather in the Fellowship Hall to meet guests, chat with friends, and enjoy each other's company.
+Featuring light snacks and beverages, members and friends of the congregation gather in the Fellowship Hall to meet guests, chat with friends, and enjoy each other's company.

-Throughout the year potluck dinners are planned, providing more opportunities to gather as a church family.
-These are usually in conjunction with a special focus, for example our annual congregational meeting and the annual birthday cake auction.
+Throughout the year potluck meals are planned, providing more opportunities to gather as a church family.
+These are usually in conjunction with a special focus, for example our annual congregational meeting in January and our annual birthday cake auction later in the year.

-We also have a planned Thanksgiving potluck dinner each year for those who wish to join with other members of our church family and give thanks for our blessings.
+In recent years we have shared a planned Thanksgiving potluck dinner for those who wish to join with other members of our church family and give thanks for our blessings.

-In early summer, members of the congregation work together preparing a Strawberry Social.
+Plans for our annual Strawberry Social are undecided at this time.
+In previous years members of the congregation worked together preparing for this event.
 Brought in from one of the local patches, the berries are prepared at the church as the biscuits are baked in our kitchen.
 The public is invited to the fundraiser, which provides monies for our Children at Risk Fund.

 In addition, members of our church family volunteer at St. Bernard’s Friendship Room every fourth Friday throughout the year, helping to prepare and serving dinners with other members of the community to provide for those in need.